Working arrangements

 Additional questions in the Characteristics of Employment survey allow employment relationships to be reclassified according to the 'Form of employment', which enables the identification of 'Independent contractors'.
 See the Methodology page for a description of the Forms of employment framework, and how people are classified to it.

-The industries where independent contracting was most common were Construction (24% of people employed in Construction), Administrative and support services (19%) and Arts and recreation services (13%).
+The industries where independent contracting was most common were Administrative and support services (22% of people employed in Administrative and support services), Construction (21%) and Other services (14%).

 The occupations with the highest proportions of Independent Contractors were: